hosthead/ansible-library/README.md

 Put each piece of infra in the relevant section.

+* Ubuntu
+  * prem_ct_ubuntu: On Premise Ubuntu Containers
+  * prem_vm_ubuntu: On Premise Ubuntu VMs
+  * cloud_ct_ubuntu: Cloud Ubuntu Containers
+  * cloud_vm_ubuntu: Cloud Ubuntu VMs
+* CentOS 7,8,9 (X for version)
+  * prem_ct_centosX: On Premise CentOS X Containers
-* VMs
+  * prem_vm_centosX: On Premise CentOS X VMs
-* Containers
+  * cloud_ct_centosX: Cloud CentOS X Containers
-* Cloud
+  * cloud_vm_centosX: Cloud CentOS X VMs

-* Baremetal
+Extend this list to meet your needs.
+The provided list makes some assumptions about what your infrastructure might look like.

-A host can appear in one or more sections. eg a host may be a VM in the cloud.
+When defining your own groups, note that a host can appear in one or more groups.

 eg.

-    [ubuntucts]
-    ubuntuct1
-    ubuntuct2

-    [ubuntuvms]
-    ubuntuvm1
-    ubuntuvm2
-    ubuntuvm3

-    [cloud]
-    ubuntuvm3

-This allows you to make selections such as ubuntuvms:!cloud to select all Ubuntu VMs not in the cloud.
+    [prem_vm_ubuntu]
+    myserver1
+    myserver2
+    myserver3

+    # New group, containing Ubuntu VMs on VMWare.
+    [vmware_ubuntu]
+    myserver3

+You can select from the hosts file using a group name or a combination of selectors, eg:

+    prem_vm_ubuntu:!vmware_ubuntu

+to select all prem_vm_ubuntu servers, EXCLUDING those in vmware_ubuntu.

 ## Setting up your remote hosts